marclandy/enterprise-infra/technical reviews/options analysis/cloud security capability/Cloud Security Capability options.md

-# 🛡️ Cloud Security Capability Options: A Comprehensive Guide to CSPM, SSPM, and DSPM
+# Cloud Security Capability Options: A Comprehensive Guide to CSPM, SSPM, and DSPM

 > *Navigating the modern cloud security landscape requires strategic investment in the right capabilities.
 This comprehensive analysis explores three critical security domains that every enterprise should consider.*

 ---

-## 🎯 Executive Summary
+## Executive Summary

 As organizations accelerate their digital transformation and cloud adoption, traditional security perimeters dissolve, creating new vulnerabilities and compliance challenges.
 This document examines three fundamental cloud security capabilities that directly address these challenges:

-- **🔧 CSPM** → Cloud Configuration & Compliance Assurance
+- **CSPM** → Cloud Configuration & Compliance Assurance
-- **📱 SSPM** → SaaS Application Security & Governance
+- **SSPM** → SaaS Application Security & Governance
-- **🗃️ DSPM** → Cloud Data Security & Risk Visibility
+- **DSPM** → Cloud Data Security & Risk Visibility

 Each capability addresses distinct but interconnected aspects of modern cloud security, from infrastructure misconfigurations to SaaS application risks and data governance challenges.